 Senior and Mid-level Paralegal positions are filled only when an opening becomes available.
 We do not review or retain unsolicited applications.

-Hiring: Project Assistant Program (for current openings see below)
+Hiring: Project Assistant Program

 Each year, we hire and train a class of entry-level Project Assistants in our New York, Boston, Los Angeles and Washington, DC offices.
 We seek candidates with strong academic backgrounds who wish to learn about the practice of law prior to attending law school.
 Candidates must be willing to make a two-year commitment and be available to work the hours required by a leading law firm (including evenings and weekends).
 Successful candidates will be placed in specific practice areas based on the firm's needs: